A.K.A.: coop, blue darter

 Note– no counts were made in years 1943, 1944 and 1945

-The Cooper’s Hawk is a crow-sized accipiter that occurs in southern Canada, the United States, Mexico, Guatemala, and Belize.
-One of three North American Accipiters or “bird hawks,” the Cooper’s Hawk is larger than the Sharp-shinned Hawk and smaller than the Northern Goshawk.
-Like other members of the genus Accipiter, the Cooper’s Hawk is well-adapted to forested habitats.
+The hawk is a crow-sized accipiter that occurs in southern Canada, the United States, Mexico, Guatemala, and Belize.
+One of three North American Accipiters or “bird hawks,” the Hawk is larger than the Sharp-shinned Hawk and smaller than the Northern Goshawk.
+Like other members of the genus Accipiter, the Cooper’s is well-adapted to forested habitats.
 The species has short, rounded wings, and a long tail, features that enable it to maneuver adeptly and to hunt in areas of dense cover.
-Cooper’s Hawks are secretive during the breeding season, and individuals are most easily observed on migration.
+These Hawks are secretive during the breeding season, and individuals are most easily observed on migration.

-Cooper’s Hawks have two distinct plumages: adult and juvenal.
+Two distinct plumages: adult and juvenal.
 Adults have blue-gray upperparts and white underparts with rufous barring.
 Their tails have a series of alternating dark- and light-gray bands and a white tip.
 Adults also have dark crowns that contrast with their lighter-colored napes, and have yellow irises that darken with age, first to orange, and then to red in older adults.
-Juvenile Cooper’s Hawks have brown upperparts, and cream-colored underparts with reddish-brown streaks on their breast and belly.
+Juveniles have brown upperparts, and cream-colored underparts with reddish-brown streaks on their breast and belly.
 Females are as much as one third larger than males overall, and individuals from western North America generally are smaller than eastern birds.
-Overall, the Cooper’s Hawk is a larger version of the Sharp-shinned Hawk, and separating these two species in the field can be difficult.
+Overall, the hawk is a larger version of the Sharp-shinned Hawk, and separating these two species in the field can be difficult.

 The species builds stick nests that are 61-71 cm across.
 Most nests are placed in a main crook of the tree or on a large, horizontal branch against the trunk, usually in a well-concealed location in the upper part of a tree.
 Raccoons and Great Horned Owls are the most common predators of eggs and nestlings.